Research workshops: submission guidelines

 - Names of the Scientific Organisers

 State the names, affiliation and email addresses of the key Organisers.
 NB - at least one of the key Organisers should, by reason of his/her position, be eligible to hold an EPSRC grant.
-It may be appropriate to give a brief resumé of the accomplishments of each Organiser, backed up by references if necessary.
+It may be appropriate to give a brief resumé of the accomplishments of each Organiser.
 Show who is likely to act as Principal Organiser.
 In some cases it may be appropriate for a smaller group of Scientific Organisers to have the support of a Scientific Advisory Group.

 - The objectives, novelty and timeliness of the proposed meeting